More than 226 million active registrations currently on Do Not Call list

-The Federal Trade Commission today issued the National Do Not Call Registry Data Book for Fiscal Year 2015.
-The FTC’s National Do Not Call Registry lets consumers choose not to receive telemarketing calls.
-Now in its seventh year of publication, the Data Book contains a wealth of information about the Registry for FY 2015 (from October 1, 2014 to September 30, 2015), including:
+The Federal Trade Commission today issued the National Do Not Call Registry Data Book for Fiscal Year 2016.
+Consumers can use the National Do Not Call Registry to choose not to receive telemarketing calls.
+Now in its eighth year of publication, the Data Book contains a wealth of information about the Registry for FY 2016 (from October 1, 2015 to September 30, 2016), including:

 - The number of active registrations and consumer complaints since the Registry began in 2003;

-- FY 2015 registration and complaint figures for all 50 states and the District of Columbia by population;
+- FY 2016 registration and complaint figures for all 50 states and the District of Columbia, by population;

 - The number of entities accessing the Registry by fiscal year; and

-- An appendix with registration and complaint figures by consumer state and area code.
+- An appendix with registration and complaint figures organized by consumer state and area code.

-During the past fiscal year, the FTC has continued to receive many consumer complaints about robocalls.
-The number of complaints varied by month, ranging between a low of 135,027 in November 2014 and a high of 206,054 in April of this year.
+During the past fiscal year, the FTC has continued to receive many consumer complaints about telemarketing robocalls.
+The number of complaints varied by month, ranging between a low of 134,029 in November 2015 and a high of 265,676 in August of this year.

 Information for Consumers